ValeLang/Vale/docs/HigherTypingPass.md

  * just before the solver kicks in?
  * right before we add it to the overload index?
  * during the templar solver? (probably not, needless)

+# Strongly Typed Rule AST (STRAST)

+We currently have a rule AST that is weakly typed (LookupSR, etc).
+The higher-typing phase will figure out the types for each rune and put them into a separate runeToType map.

+We used to have a strongly typed version (LookupAR, etc).
+We could go back to that.
+IIRC, we removed it because we have to manually assemble those in a few places (such as macros) and it was _really_ tedious and verbose and we often had problems when we mistyped some.

+Perhaps we should go back to that.

+Reasons for:

+ * See LNTKTR, there's information in some of these classes that's only used up until the higher typing phase.

+Reasons against:

+ * We'd have to type them out in macros again.
+Perhaps macros can just generate